 Oh yeah, The Crime-Fighters are:

-'Lucky', a girl with the power to give herself, and/or others, Good Luck or Bad Luck.
+'Lucky', a girl with the power to give herself and others Good Luck or Bad Luck.
 It is sometimes hard to believe this young lady is only in the 4th grade.
-She came up with the idea that if she raises her right hand (or touches someone with it) it's Good Luck, but her left hand is Bad Luck.
-At one point, she hands the controls of the plane to the 'Fighting Girl' who says she doesn't know how to pilot the craft.
-Without missing a beat, or giving any other signal, the player put her right hand on her friend's shoulder and said, "Well, Good Luck flying the plane."
+She came up with the idea that if she raises her right hand (or touches someone with it) it's Good Luck but her left hand is Bad Luck.
+At one point, she hands the controls of the plane to the 'Fighting Girl' who said she didn't know how to pilot the craft.
+Without missing a beat or giving any other signal, the player put her right hand on her friend's shoulder and said, "Well, Good Luck flying the plane."
 Brilliant.

 Referred to as 'The Pilot' and 'The Flying Hero', the male member of the team is an inventor with a host of nifty gadgets.
 Largely inspired by the Falcon from Captain America: The Winter Soldier, the Flying Hero wears a winged suit that lets him fly and turn invisible (though he can still be heard, smelled, etc.).
 He wears goggles that enable him to see himself when he's invisible (Very clever on this kids part), see in the dark (as night vision goggles), and shoot lasers from the sides (the beams are not very powerful but he can weld things, burn you, cut ropes, etc.).

 Coolest thing?
 He gave a spare pair of his googles (sans lasers) to each of his fellow Crime-Fighters so they too can see him when he's invisible.
 Teamwork!
 I was so proud and impressed by that idea.